Vb2341/Hi-PEEC/README.md

 ###How to run the pipeline###
-1. Set up the required folder structure (see [Here](https://bitbucket.org/C0gito/hi-peec/wiki/projectstructure))
+1. Set up the required folder structure (see [Here](https://bitbucket.org/C0gito/hi-peec/wiki/setup&config))

 3. Check the Hi-PEEC_settings.input file to make sure that the inputs are appropriate.

 2. Run ```python Hi-PEEC_pipeline.py``` in a terminal

 ###Dependencies###
-Running the pipeline requires a working python 2.7 installation with the following packages installed:
+Running the pipeline requires a working installation of Source Extractor and  python 2.7 with the following packages installed:

 The pipeline has been thus far only been tested on a Linux Kubuntu system.